trailofdad/Interactive-Button-Botkit-Boilerplate/README.md

-# Interactive-Button-Botkit-Seed
+# Interactive-Button-Botkit-Boilerplate
-A Slackbot project seed for bots with interactive buttons.
+A Slackbot project boilerplate for bots with interactive buttons.

 Read all the docs on botkit @ https://github.com/howdyai/botkit Read all the Slack API docs @ https://api.slack.com/ (especially the bit on interactive buttons)